-5. Nowadays virtually all law students have a laptop computer, and most use it to take notes in class (as well as for less admirable tasks, like instant messaging and online shopping).
+- 3. Our progress will vary enormously depending upon the materials we are covering.
+In the beginning will cover only a few pages per day.
+However, you should aim for about 25 pages ahead will since it will insure that you have erred on the side of caution. - 4.
+Nowadays virtually all law students have a laptop computer, and most use it to take notes in class (as well as for less admirable tasks, like instant messaging and online shopping).
 I recommend typing your notes only if that is the normal way that you record something of substance (e.g., longer than a grocery list).
 If you normally compose by hand, and use a computer only to prepare a final draft for submission, then it's fine to take reading notes by hand.
 However, I should say that there is a lot to be said for switching over to touch-typing.
 Most students ultimately become faster at a keyboard than writing by hand, particularly in a long exam.
-If you type you are forced to see your work a little more clearly, and you tend to make it better than if you are spared a direct confrontation by the fact that you can't read what you have written.
-Typing, in short, will force you to be clearer-a high order value in the first year of law school.
-Even if the effect of typing is "merely" cosmetic, typing has much to be said for it.
-Particularly now that computers are widely available, I encourage students to make the transition-if they can-from handwriting to typing.
+If you type you are forced to see your work a little more materials.
+It should include the following headings: